bocchino/fprime/Svc/DpWriter/docs/sdd.md

 1. Check that `B` is valid.
 If not, emit a warning event.

-1. If the previous succeeded, then check that the size of `B` is large enough to hold a container header  if not, emit a warning event.
+1. If the previous step succeeded, then check that the size of `B` is large enough to hold a data product container packet.
+If not, emit a warning event.

 1. If the previous steps succeeded, then check that the first `sizeof(FwPacketDescriptorType)`